codebyfredrik/technigo-weather-site/README.md

 I have created a weather site with JavaScript, CSS and HTML.

-I decided to implement the following features:
+The following features have been implemented:

 - Location search
 - Location search is saved in local storage and used as default location when the user revisits the site